Angelitomuerte/pydanticai-ollama-chatbot/README.md

 ```bash
 docker build -t pydanticai-chatbot .
 ```
+🔹 Note: Be sure to copy the dockerfile into your working directory first.
 3️⃣ Run the Container
 ```bash
 docker run --rm -it --gpus all -p 7860:7860 pydanticai-chatbot